The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints

 \authorrunning{Hutter et al.}

-\abstract {21cm--galaxy cross-correlation is expected to play a key role in the confirmation of the cosmological 21cm signal. } {We investigate which survey configurations detect the 21cm--LAE cross-correlation signal, and assess its ability to distinguish reionisation scenarios. } {Our pipeline computes observational uncertainties for the 21cm--galaxy cross-power spectrum, accounting for key survey parameters.
-These include field of view (FoV), limiting luminosity of galaxy surveys $L_\alpha$, redshift uncertainty $\sigma_\mathrm{z}$, and 21cm foreground wedge assumptions.
-Using this pipeline, we calculate the signal-to-noise ratio (SNR) of the 21cm--Lyman-$\alpha$ emitter (LAE) cross-power spectrum for two scenarios: one where faint galaxies dominate the ionising photon budget and one where reionisation is driven by bright galaxies. } {We find that: (i) SNR increases with larger FoV, fainter $L_\alpha$, and smaller $\sigma_\mathrm{z}$, with the FoV having the strongest impact when $\sigma_\mathrm{z}$ is small. (ii) Under a moderate foreground wedge, photometric-like surveys yield insufficient SNR, and medium-deep ($L_\alpha\gtrsim10^{42.5}$erg~s$^{-1}$), wide-area ($\mathrm{FoV}>20$~deg$^2$) slitless spectroscopic or spectroscopic surveys are required. (iii) Under an optimistic foreground wedge, detection is possible with deep ($L_\alpha\gtrsim10^{42.3}$erg~s$^{-1}$), wide-area ($\mathrm{FoV}\gtrsim80$~deg$^2$) photometric-like surveys, or with shallower, small-area ($\mathrm{FoV}\simeq2-3$~deg$^2$) slitless spectroscopic surveys. (iv) To distinguish the two reionisation scenarios at $z=7$, moderate foreground wedge scenarios require deep-wide spectroscopic surveys; under optimistic foreground wedge assumptions shallower ($L_\alpha\simeq10^{42.8}$erg~s$^{-1}$), medium-area ($\mathrm{FoV}\simeq 10$~deg$^2$) slitless spectroscopic surveys suffice. (v) Maximising the SNR for both detection and model discrimination requires sampling the large-scale peak of the cross-power spectrum, which shifts to larger physical scales as reionisation proceeds and the less ionisation fronts follow the gas density -- making surveys at $z>7$, or when the Universe was more neutral ($\langle\chi_\mathrm{HII}\rangle > 0.5$), more promising despite lower galaxy number densities.} {Our results highlight that large-area spectroscopic surveys and 21cm foreground cleaning are key to exploiting 21cm--LAE cross-correlation for reionisation constraints beyond the global ionisation state of the IGM, especially at more neutral epochs.}
+\abstract {The 21cm--galaxy cross-correlations are expected to play a key role in the confirmation of the cosmological 21cm signal. } {We investigate which survey configurations detect the 21cm--Lyman-$\alpha$ emitter (LAE) cross-correlation signal and assess its ability to distinguish reionisation scenarios. } {Our pipeline computes observational uncertainties for the 21cm--galaxy cross-power spectrum, accounting for key survey parameters.
+These include field of view (FoV); limiting luminosity of galaxy surveys, $L_\alpha$; redshift uncertainty, $\sigma_\mathrm{z}$; and 21cm foreground wedge assumptions.
+Using this pipeline, we calculated the signal-to-noise ratio (S/N) of the 21cm--LAE cross-power spectrum for two scenarios: one where faint galaxies dominate the ionising photon budget and one where reionisation is driven by bright galaxies. } {We find that: (i) S/N increases with a larger FoV, fainter $L_\alpha$, and smaller $\sigma_\mathrm{z}$, with the FoV having the strongest impact when $\sigma_\mathrm{z}$ is small. (ii) Under a moderate foreground wedge, photometric-like surveys yield an insufficient S/N, and medium-deep ($L_\alpha\gtrsim10^{42.5}$erg~s$^{-1}$), wide-area ($\mathrm{FoV}>20$~deg$^2$) slitless spectroscopic or spectroscopic surveys are required. (iii) Under an optimistic foreground wedge, detection is possible with deep ($L_\alpha\gtrsim10^{42.3}$erg~s$^{-1}$), wide-area ($\mathrm{FoV}\gtrsim80$~deg$^2$) photometric-like surveys, or with shallower, small-area ($\mathrm{FoV}\simeq2-3$~deg$^2$) slitless spectroscopic surveys. (iv) To distinguish the two reionisation scenarios at $z=7$, moderate foreground wedge scenarios require deep-wide spectroscopic surveys; under optimistic foreground wedge, assumptions shallower ($L_\alpha\simeq10^{42.8}$erg~s$^{-1}$), medium-area ($\mathrm{FoV}\simeq 10$~deg$^2$) slitless spectroscopic surveys suffice. (v) Maximising the S/N for both detection and model discrimination requires sampling the large-scale peak of the cross-power spectrum, which shifts to larger physical scales as reionisation proceeds, and the less ionisation fronts follow the gas density, thus making surveys at $z>7$, or when the Universe was more neutral ($\langle\chi_\mathrm{HII}\rangle > 0.5$), more promising despite lower galaxy number densities.} {Our results show that large-area spectroscopic surveys and 21cm foreground cleaning are key for using 21cm–LAE cross-correlations to constrain reionisation beyond the global ionisation state of the intergalactic medium.}

 \keywords{Galaxies: high-redshift -- Galaxies: evolution -- intergalactic medium -- dark ages, reionisation, first stars -- Methods: numerical}